lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 In order to rollback:

 1. Download the stock Artillery TFT firmware (from https://artillery3d.com) or any other custom TFT firmware you had previously installed in your printer
 2. Unzip the archive and copy the contents to the SD Card.
-The contents must be on the root directory of the SD card
+The contents must be on the root folder of the SD card
 3. Plug in the SD card into the printer
 4. Turn on the printer and wait for the firmware to finish flashing
 5. Restart the printer